forumone/behat-testing/tests/behat/README.md

  $ ./chromedriver
  ```

-### Troubleshooting for Selenium:
+### Troubleshooting for Selenium
-1. Make sure that the hub/node can communicate with each other.
+1. Make sure that the hub/node can communicate with each other. [@todo: how?]
 2. Disable firewalls to make sure that communication isn't impeded.

 ## Optional PhpStorm Integration